 However, some industries like legal, insurance, and financial have specific guidelines on email usage, and a legal disclaimer is required.

-For this reason, check your industry regulations to see if you need to include a disclaimer in your email signature.
+For this reason, as you learn how to create a professional email signature, check your industry regulations to see if you need to include a disclaimer in your email signature.

 Q5.
 How do you create a professional signature that’s mobile responsive?